jorio/gitfourchette.org/guide/remotes.rst

     * - Copy Remote URL
       - Copies the remote's URL to the clipboard.

+    * - :gficon:`view-hidden` Hide in Graph
+      - Toggle the visibility of this remote's branches in the graph.

+    * - :gficon:`view-exclusive` Hide All But This
+      - Toggle the exclusive visibility of this remote's branches in the graph.

 .. tip::
     | |lmb2| Double-click on a remote to **edit** it.
     | When a remote has keyboard focus in the sidebar, hit :kbd:`Enter` to **edit** it, or :kbd:`Del` to **remove** it.